 - the Applicant will be informed by email within three weeks, or by 5 October 2017, whichever is sooner, whether their Candidate has been selected for participation;

-- the entry fee payment must be made within ten calendar days from the date on the approval, or by 9 October, whichever is sooner.
-Accepted candidates will receive further information about the competition, including practising schedules.
+- the entry fee payment must be made within ten calendar days from the date on the approval, or by 8 October, whichever is sooner.
+Accepted candidates will receive further information about the competition, including practicing schedules.

 - Entry fees are non-refundable.